MisterKartoffel/.dotfiles/notes.md

 # Important notes
 ## uwsm logout after login
 Could be caused by a lack of WAYLAND_DISPLAY and HYPRLAND_INSTANCE_SIGNATURE in the exported variables, causing uwsm to timeout.
 This is corroborated by an inspection of `journalctl`.
 Testing a variety of fixes in `$HOME/.config/hypr/hyprland/launch.conf`
-1. Tested not having any environment-related `exec-once`.
-(Failed, once caused the bug to happen twice consecutively.)
+1. No environment-related `exec-once` failed, once caused the bug to happen twice consecutively.
+2. `exec-once = exec uwsm finalize` failed.
-2. Testing `exec-once = exec uwsm finalize`.
+3. Testing `exec-once = exec uwsm finalize WAYLAND_DISPLAY
+   HYPRLAND_INSTANCE_SIGNATURE`.

 ---